 There are over 5,500 registered hospitals in the US.
 If you are going to let your healthcare marketing campaign succeed, you need to effectively target the right person, with the right message at the right time.
 This type of messaging has to reach patients, consumers and physicians.
 Also, your healthcare marketing campaign has to be driven by data to help you grow revenue, use your networks and increase the share of your market.
-Healthcare marketing involves using a collective group of marketing channels that are both online and offline and designed to align with the objectives mentioned.
+Healthcare and medical marketing involves using a collective group of marketing channels that are both online and offline and designed to align with the objectives mentioned.
 Here is a quick guide to healthcare marketing:

 - Prepare for new roles for the C-suite and the governing boards

 It has been predicted that healthcare consumerism is going to surge to new heights in the C-suite.
 Many health systems are going to reorganize themselves in order to meet opportunities and challenges created by consumerism.
 Hospital boards are going to form “consumerism committees” and raise consumerism to become a pillar that is central to governance together with quality, finance, safety, population health and physician relations.

 - Huge improvements in Natural Language Processing or NLP

 For a lot of health systems, a lot of digital investment has moved toward Natural Language Processing or NLP.
 NLP lets organizations understand the voices of their patients instantly.
 With a powerful algorithm, patients’ comments are analyzed along with their voices, parsing the commonalities and organizing them through sentiment, demographic or any more factors that a healthcare marketing system could find useful.
 At the moment, most health systems are still tentatively exploring NLP along with pilot programs.
 It is improving at a very promising rate.

 - The time for service recovery is going to be minimal